The ultimate MUNICH oktoberfest 2025 guide

 WHAT ARE OKTOBERFEST BEERS?

-The beers brewed for Oktoberfest and for Oktoberfest only are called Oktoberfestbier that are brewed in the traditional Märzen style – a rich, malty beer that come in between 5.8% – 6.4% and are served by the litre.
+The beers brewed for Oktoberfest and for Oktoberfest only are called Oktoberfestbier that are brewed in the traditional Märzen style – a rich, malty Munich beer that comes in between 5.8% – 6.4% and is served by the litre.
 Very strong, very delicious and very tasty.
-The Oktoberfest beers have to contain only four ingredients – hops, barley, yeast and water – as per German Purity Laws, and are only made by “The Munich Six”:
+The Oktoberfest beers have to contain only four ingredients – hops, barley, yeast and water – as per German Purity Laws, and are only made by the Munich brewers known as “The Munich Six”:

 • Augustiner-Bräu: Their most popular brew is Helles (5.2% abv), a light coloured, sparkling, mild beer.